graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 - The objective is to get subgraphs served through the protocol to a sufficiently performant level
 - The price to get a subgraph served at said level should ideally be related to the amount of work required.

 While the proposal is meant to fully support this use case, it does not exclude other use cases that may organically arise.
-Several components are general and can be re-used.
+Several components are generic and can be re-used.

 Looking further into the above, we assert that as described, it has some concerns that we need to address: